Your instructor asked you to write two or three questions to discuss the next time your class meets. What do you do so you don’t embarrass yourself?

 Ask what a word means.

-That’s what the dictionary is for.
-There is nothing for the class to discuss here, just an opportunity for you to learn how to access the OED from your school’s library database.
+There is not much for the class to discuss here, just an opportunity for you to access the OED from your school’s library database.

 Ask a “yes” or “no” question.